rhudaj/CHESS-CPP/README.md

 ## Highlighted features:

-* 4 levels of difficulty for the computer AI: easy, medium, hard, master
+* AI computer opponent with 4 levels of difficulty: easy, medium, hard, master
 * Graphical interface using X11-libraries
 * Setup Mode: create a custom board setup and launch the game from that state
 * Play Modes: